7 Cafe’s you have to visit in Abuja, Nigeria.

 Ambiance: This place doubles as a cafe and restaurant but honestly has more of a restaurant vibe than it does a cafe.
 Either ways, it has an amazing vibe to it.
 This cafe-restau, being on roof top gives you an amazing view of the Jabi lake area.
 Not only is the view beautiful, you get to breath fresh air.

-Food and Drink; The food was nice and feeling.
+Food and Drink; The food was nice and filling.
 Had a panini with a glass of Chapman.
 I must say that I tasted my best Chapman there yet and would be definitely coming back for more!
 Also loved the panini.

 Quantity: Went with a friend and we decided to share a meal as we were not so hungry.
 Although we only had half of the menu, we still felt full.
 So that says a lot about the quantity; Nice and filling.